Beaches, Pools & Water Parks

 Be Aware for Harmful Algal Blooms (HABs)

-Algae and harmful algae blooms may occur at bathing beaches.
+Algae and Harmful Algae Blooms may occur at bathing beaches.

 Avoid it.